Here are some tried and tested event ideas

 Invite an after dinner speaker to raise issues about the theme.

-Print off some quotations from our themed collection and scatter them about the tables to start people talking about them
+Print off some quotations (search for 'quotations' in Resources) from our themed collection and scatter them about the tables to start people talking about them

 Use our Grace Across Faiths resource to add an inter faith dimension.

 Gather people together to WALK through the town, giving out One World Week leaflets.
 Show solidarity with thousands of others who are concerned about the challenges of the OWW theme.